The PPC Guide for Beginners, Part 1: Intro to PPC ROI

 One investor takes a chance on a start-up company and makes millions.
 Another puts her life savings into a “sure deal” and loses everything.
 Return on investment can make or break any operation – and it is a primary consideration for anyone considering a pay-per-click (PPC) campaign.

-Before you chance a dime on Google AdWords, Bing PPC, or any other means of gaining more business, consider the potential and probable ROI of your actions.
+Before you chance a dime on Google Ads (formerly known as Google AdWords), Bing PPC, or any other means of gaining more business, consider the potential and probable ROI of your actions.
 You won’t know the actual results until after you’ve taken the plunge, but you can (and should) perform a pre-launch analysis of your situation to give yourself the best shot for success.

 If the probability of favorable ROI from an action isn’t likely, there’s no use wasting your time even considering it.
 Let’s begin with a few case examples from users of Google AdWords – the most popular means of paid advertising on the internet, and a venue where each click can cost up to $50.

-Google AdWords works for large companies, perhaps, but can a small business realize significant ROI there?
+Google Ads works for large companies, perhaps, but can a small business realize significant ROI there?

-These companies gained business and increased revenue through AdWords campaigns:
+These companies gained business and increased revenue through Google Ads campaigns:

 - In 1988, the first Roy’s Restaurant opened in Honolulu.
 Today, there are 31 locations and Roy’s is in eight states on the mainland.
 They were early experimenters with mobile-only search, an option now simple to execute with AdWords – and, in 2010, Roy’s restaurants used PPC to increase customer calls for information by 40%, paving the way for an ROI of 800%.
 Would you spend one dollar, if you knew it would bring eight dollars in return?

-Of course, there are also plenty of examples of companies that lost money on Google AdWords campaigns.
+Of course, there are also plenty of examples of companies that lost money on Google Ads campaigns.

-Managed wisely, AdWords and other PPC campaigns can provide a healthy ROI.
+Managed wisely, Google Ads and other PPC campaigns can provide a healthy ROI.
 Done incorrectly, PPC can be an exercise in futility.

 And that is why you want to start building on a strong foundation.
 Here’s how to get started: